Paul Warne: Coaching career

-He joined the coaching staff at Rotherham in May 2012 upon his retirement from professional football.

-During his time playing for Diss Town, Warne coached children at Diss Town FC through his former coaching business, Pass Soccer.

 Rotherham United

-In November 2012, Warne was granted a testimonial by Rotherham United for giving the club many years of service including as player, coach and joint caretaker-manager.
+Upon his retirement as a player, Warne joined the coaching staff at Rotherham in May 2012 as a first team fitness coach.
+In November 2012, he was award a testimonial match by the club in honour of his many years of service as a player, coach and caretaker-manager.

-On 28 November 2016, after the resignation of Kenny Jackett, Warne was appointed caretaker manager of Rotherham United.
-On 13 January 2017, Warne was appointed Rotherham United manager until the end of the 2016–17 season.
-On 5 April 2017, with Rotherham's relegation from the Championship confirmed Warne was appointed permanent manager of the club on a one-year rolling contract.
+After four years in a coaching role, Warne was appointed caretaker manager of the first team on 28 November 2016 following the resignation of Kenny Jackett.
+On 13 January 2017, he was appointed manager until the end of the 2016–17 season.
+On 5 April 2017, with Rotherham's relegation from the Championship confirmed, Warne was appointed on a permanent basis with a rolling one-year contract.

 During his time as manager, Rotherham, were relegated from and won promotion to the Championship on three occasions each, with promotions in 2018, 2020 and 2022 following relegations in 2017, 2019, and 2021.
 He also won the 2022 EFL Trophy.

 Warne's final game as Millers manager was a 0–0 away to Middlesbrough on 17 September 2022 which left Rotherham eighth in the Championship after nine games; he left the club five days later and dropped down a division to manage League One Derby County.

 Derby County

 After interim manager Liam Rosenior was relieved of his duties, EFL League One side Derby County Football Club, recently saved by local businessman David Clowes, approached Rotherham United to request permission to speak to Warne.
 Paul Warne was officially announced by Derby County as their new head coach on a four-year deal on 22 September 2022, after The Rams agreed a compensation package with Rotherham for Warne, alongside assistant head coach Richie Barker, first team coach Matt Hamshaw, and first team goalkeeper coach Andy Warrington.
-Following a stellar January that saw Derby have a 100% record, rising to within touching distance of breaking into the automatic promotion picture, Warne was awarded the League One Manager of the Month award for the third time, his first time with Derby County.

-Form collapsed after this, however, and Warne oversaw just six wins in the final 18 games as Derby finished the season in seventh place, the joint lowest league finish in the club history, and missed out on a playoff place by one place and point.
+Following a stellar January 2023 that saw Derby achieve a 100% win record, Warne was awarded the League One Manager of the Month award for the third time in his career.
+Form collapsed after this however, and Warne oversaw just six wins in the final 18 games as Derby finished the season in seventh place, the joint lowest league finish in the club history, missing out on a playoff place by one place and point.
 Warne called the season a "failure".